stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ### Word spacing
-Word spacing classes allow for increasing or decreasing the spaces between words
+Word spac classes allow for increas or decreas the spaces between words

 1. Append a number between -3 and 10 to the base class name
 2. Increments by 1 (-1, 0, 1, etc.)